Greek Housing Policies

 - Bicycles are to be "walked" inside any residential building.

-- Pets, with the exception of fishes in a small aquarium (if it is allowed by your National Greek Organizations) or seeing-eye dogs, are not permitted in university housing (including Greek houses).
-Assistive pets may be approved.
-Requests must be submitted to Housing and Dining Services.
+- Pets, with the exception of fish in a small aquarium (if it is allowed by your national Greek organization) or seeing-eye dogs, are not permitted in university housing (including Greek houses).
+Assistance pets require approval through the Health Services office.
+Requests must be submitted to Housing Services.

 Responsibility and Risk